 (For this article, we use the terms “inventory management” and "purchasing" to refer to the process of deciding what sellable items get purchased, in what quantities and when.
 These terms are not to be confused with “warehouse management”, the processes of receiving, handling and storing inventory in a warehouse, and picking/packing/shipping orders.)

 For the typical industrial wholesaler-distributor, “inventory” competes with “accounts receivable” as its largest asset, as shown on its balance sheet. (“People are our greatest asset” is not accounted for on a company’s balance sheet.)

 Take, for example, five publicly-traded U.S.-based nationwide industrial distributors.
 (These companies have annual sales of $billions.)
 The charts below show the value of inventory, as a percent of all assets, for these five companies.

-For all five companies, inventory represents between a quarter (24%) and a third (37%) of ALL assets.
-For four of these companies, inventory is their LARGEST asset.
+On average, inventory represents a quarter (24%) of ALL assets of these five companies.
+For three of these companies, inventory is their LARGEST asset.

 Not only is inventory a wholsaler-distributor's largest, or second largest, asset, it is probably its riskiest investment, too.
 Compare the drivers that can quickly devalue one's inventory investment, vis-à-vis one's accounts receivable (A/R):

 |Inventory Devaluation Drivers||A/R Devaluation Drivers|